-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2022.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in

 ADMISSION

-Require Not

-Submitted Used
+Require Recommend Require for Some Consider if Submitted Not Used

-SAT or ACT Х
+SAT or ACT х

 ACT Only х

 SAT Only х

+SAT and SAT Subject Tests or 1 х

+SAT Subject Tests х

+7 to 1 only

+х

+SAT Only .,

-SAT and SAT Subject Tests or , , , , , , , , , , , , , , , , , , ,
+SAT and SAT Subject Tests or SAT Subject Tests X X

-ACT X

-SAT Subject Tests Х
+SAT Subject Tests ^

-ion decisions for first-time, first-year, degree-seeking applicants ving applies (regardless of whether the writing score will be used ACT with writing required ACT with writing recommended ACT with or without writing accept oted • on decisions for first-time, first-year, degree-seeking applicants ving applies (regardless of whether the Essay score will be used SAT with Essay component reco mmended C8C Please indicate how your institution will use the SAT or ACT essay component; check all that apply.
-For admission For placement For advising In place of an application essay As a validity check on the application process No college policy as of now Not using essay component C8D In addition, does your institution us X Yes No C8E Latest date by which SAT or ACT s Latest date by which SAT Subject cores must be rec ceived for fall-term admission C8F If necessary, use this space to clar policies (e.g., if tests are recomme students, or if tests are not required students): nded for some C8G Please indicate which tests your institut ion uses for placem o ent (e.g., state tests):
+C8B If your institution will make use of the for Fall 2023 please indicate which in the admissions process):

+ACT with writing required ACT with writing recommended ACT with or without writing accep oted

+C8B If your institution will make use of the for Fall 2023 please indicate which in the admissions process):

+SAT with Essay component requ SAT with Essay component reco SAT with or without Essay compo mmended

+C8C Please indicate how your institution will use the SAT of or ACT essay com ponent; check all t hat apply.

+For admission SAT essay ACT essay

+For placement -

+For placement For advising -

+In place of an application essay 1

+As a validity check on the 1

+application process

+No college policy as of now İ

+Not using essay component 1

+C8D In addition, does your institution use e applicants' test s cores for academi c advising?

+Х Yes No

+C8E Latest date by which SAT or ACT s Latest date by which SAT Subject 1

+C8F If necessary, use this space to clari policies (e.g., if tests are recommer students, or if tests are not required students): nded for some

+X X X Please indicate which tests your instituti SAT ACT SAT Subject Tests on uses for placeme ent (e.g., state tests ·):